 Even though Google image has a search filter that allows you to search only images released under a Creative Commons license, they cannot give you a guarantee that all the images are correctly licensed.

 If you use an image that is not released under a license that allows you to use it for free, you risk being sued.

 And if you think you’ll get away only with paying a few hundred dollars, you are very wrong.
 I’ve even heard of cases when people had to pay some astronomical amounts after the company that had the copyrights for an image has sued them and won the lawsuit.

 Therefore, if you get sued for using a copyrighted image, you can end up having to pay thousands or even tens of thousands of dollars.

 Fortunately, many photographers release a part of their work under a free license that allows you to use these photos even for commercial purposes.

-Today, I will share with you a list of sites where you can find copyright free images for download.
-You are allowed to use these images both for personal usage, but also for commercial purposes.
+In this post, I will share with you a list of sites where you can find copyright free images for download.
+You are permitted to use these images both for personal usage, but also for commercial purposes.

 I highly recommend you to read the licenses and terms displayed for each of these sites before downloading and using the listed images.
 Every site included on my list has its own terms and conditions and I’m not responsible for any changes in their licensing terms.

 Some of these sites might also require you to place a link back to the site or to mention the author of the photo.